 Another thing I like to do is make a player handout for each city, town, and village.
-This handout has basic information about the location such as primary race, religion, population, and short descriptions about each area of interest.
+This handout has basic information about the location such as primary race, religion, population, and short descriptions of each area of interest.
 I then keep any plot hooks, NPC information, and other DM knowledge in a separate document that only I can look at.

-While these are good tips for any type of game, but for a sandbox game you’ll want to make sure your cities, towns, and villages are well-made and interesting.
+While these are good tips for any type of game, but for a sandbox game, you’ll want to make sure your cities, towns, and villages are well-made and interesting.
 They should be open-ended and filled with life, interesting culture, and unique experiences.
 Build your world well and let the players run wild in it.

 I’ve written a 2 part series on creating interesting cities, towns, and villages if you want more information on this subject.
 Check out part 1 here!

-NPCs are very-much like your cities, towns and villages in a sandbox game.
+NPCs are very much like your cities, towns, and villages in a sandbox game.
 They help you tell the story and explain the world to the players through rumors and oral storytelling.
 They’re also the primary way that your players will interact with the world around them.